// Game Programmer

 Battle for the Kingdom is a top down strategy game where you fight a enemy army for control of a land.
 The game features a 15 level campaign and a endless, randomly generated mode for limitless content.
 Control your units and send them out to take control of towns along the path to crushing your enemy.

-I was brought onboard "Battle for the Kingdom" as a lead programmer when a fellow working at Games for Love approached to volunteer for them.
+I was brought onboard "Battle for the Kingdom" as a gameplay programmer when a fellow working at Games for Love approached to volunteer for them.
 Games for Love is a kindness-oriented non-profit community who's purpose is to ease the suffering of children in life-threatening conditions and contribute towards building a sustainable financial future for them.

 I was among the very first volunteers to work for this particular project, so the only thing developed up to that point was a game design document and a few art assets.
 Over the course of the next few weeks, I built up the entire codebase from scratch while the rest of the team focused on audio integration and art.